Birdy

 ——

-The Birdy project marked my first experience overseeing every stage of delivering a hardware product to users—from product design and prototyping to user education and feedback collection.
-Balancing IoT device reliability with a seamless user experience was a key challenge.
-Through multiple rounds of prototype testing and firmware optimization, I gained a deep appreciation for the organic integration of hardware and software.
+The Birdy project was my first experience covering every stage of delivering a hardware product to users.
+From product design and prototyping to user training and feedback collection, we faced the challenge of securing both the stability of an IoT device and a seamless user experience.
+Through numerous rounds of prototype testing and firmware optimization, I gained a deep understanding of how critical the organic integration of hardware and software is.

-One of the most remarkable moments came after three weeks of testing, when the average number of messages sent by elderly users tripled.
-The handwritten and asynchronous messaging features enriched conversations, and 70% of participants reported feeling better able to express their emotions.
-This data clearly demonstrated that Birdy was more than just a device—it became a tool for strengthening emotional connections.
+One of the most memorable moments was seeing that, after three weeks of testing, the average number of messages sent per week by elderly users had tripled.
+Thanks to the handwritten messaging and asynchronous communication features, conversations became richer, and 70% of participants reported that they could express their emotions more effectively.
+This data showed me that Birdy was not just a device, but a tool that deepened emotional connections between people.